Unhappy with family court proceedings in marital row with wife, man damages judge's car | Law-Order

 - India

-The 55-year-old man got angry during the proceedings and after coming out from the court, took out his rage on the judge's car that was parked inside the Thiruvalla court complex here.
+The 55-year old man got angry during the proceedings and after coming out from the court, took out his rage on the judge's car that was parked inside the Thiruvalla court complex here on Wednesday.

 The litigant smashed all the windows of the car, with the windscreen barely left attached to the vehicle.